Last Updated on September 19, 2021 by Chef Mireille

 History & Geography in the Kitchen

-Using my recipe index of over 1000 recipes from every region of the world is a great way to get delicious food on the table and teach your kids about different countries.
+Using my recipe index of over 1000 global recipes from every region of the world is a great way to get delicious food on the table and teach your kids about different countries.

 Bring learning into the kitchen and let’s Explore the World in the Kitchen.